- Woody Allen

 - Release Date

 Woody Allen’s latest film, Vicky Cristina Barcelona, actually feels like a Woody Allen film.
 That’s something I’ve been unable to say of his work for more than a decade now.
 It contains wonderfully written dialogue.
 The characters feel like splinters of the author’s personality.
 His narrative is pure fantasy with a hint of emotional realism.
 The unobtrusive camerawork remains unthreatening and unpretentious.
 And as always with his best work, Allen’s penchant for inspired casting pays off, here with names like Javier Bardem and Rebecca Hall.
 These are the characteristics that established Allen’s place in film history with pictures such as Annie Hall, Crimes and Misdemeanors, and Manhattan.

-An anonymous narrator tells the story about two American tourists arriving in Barcelona for a two-month holiday in July and August.
+An anonymous narrator tells the story of two American tourists arriving in Barcelona for a two-month holiday in July and August.
 The narrator’s voice is straightforward and objective.
 This device is rarely effective in film, and only successful in cases where a dramatic or fantastical, or in some way unnatural, tale is told.
 This is how we know it’s fiction.
 Vicky (Rebecca Hall) is studying for her grad thesis in “Catalonian Identity” and her would-be photographer friend Cristina (Scarlett Johansson) is along for the scenery.
 They’re staying with Vicky’s relatives Judy and Mark (Patricia Clarkson and Kevin Dunn), the kind of Woody Allen married couple that seems frivolous at first but whose relationship, we later see, offers a preamble to the entire plot.

 One night, the two Americans are approached by an engaging Spaniard, an artist named Juan Antonio (Javier Bardem) who offers them an upfront proposal: Go away with him for a weekend to Oviedo, where they will view a sculpture that has great importance to him.
 They will fly in his plane, stay in a posh hotel, and make love.
 The level-headed Vicky laughs off his frankness, while Cristina agrees, making no promises to jump in the sack.
 Of course, Vicky goes along with her friend, incurably annoyed with this man, his blatant advances, and her friend’s willingness to indulge them.